ArvatoSystems_Medien_Blog_BPM_O2C_VX-24402

 We note that the process chain of the order-to-cash process is long and very detailed.
 It ranges from pre-sales activities to the processing of an order and the shipment of goods or the provision of a service to complete accounting.

-For the automation of individual processes, there are, of course smart solutions for business process management or process mining.
+For the automation of individual processes, there are smart solutions for Business Process Management or Process Mining.
 While business process management focuses primarily on the analysis and optimization of processes, process mining is even more efficient when it comes to the preparation of individual processes.

-But what about the automation of the entire order-to-cash process?
-The answer is clear: it is hardly possible to do so completely without automation in this day and age, as the process is far too extensive and in most companies spans many departments.
+But what about automating the entire order-to-cash process?
+The answer is clear: nowadays, it is almost impossible without automation, as the process is far too extensive and, in most companies, extends across many departments.

-Many interfaces harbor a large potential for errors.
-It is therefore hardly possible to work error-free with manual process control.
-Imagine that employees in every department make entries in the system during sales processing.
+Many interfaces harbor a considerable potential for errors.
+It is therefore almost impossible to work error-free with manual process control.
+Imagine employees in every department making entries in the system during sales processing.
 Is there a final correcting instance for all these entries?
 Probably not.
-This is precisely why manual order entry is particularly prone to errors.
-Such errors can then run through the entire process chain.
-In addition to the high potential for errors, manual entry also involves a risk of manipulation, which in case of doubt can cause great damage to your company.
+This is precisely why the manual entry of orders is particularly prone to errors.
+Such errors can then permeate the entire process chain.
+In addition to the high potential for mistakes, there is also a risk of manipulation with manual entry, which can cause significant damage to your company in case of doubt.

-The more effective the order-to-cash process is designed as a central company variable, the more success your company will record.
-If you manage the entire process automatically, you will have a precise overview of all steps.
+The more effectively the order-to-cash process is designed as a central company variable, the more successful your company will be.
+If you manage the entire process automatically, you will receive a precise overview of all steps.
 What is the status of a particular order?
-Where do the goods still have to be delivered?
+Where do the goods still need to be delivered?
 And for which customer is payment still outstanding?
 These questions are answered at a glance in the system.
-In addition, an optimized order-to-cash process also benefits your customers: If everything runs smoothly from start to finish for an order, this strengthens the customer relationship.
-The key to this is automating the order-to-cash process.
+In addition, an optimized order-to-cash process also benefits your customers: if everything runs smoothly from start to finish with an order, this strengthens the customer relationship.
+The automation of the order-to-cash process is crucial for this.

 Are you wondering how to automate the order-to-cash process in your company?
 Arvato Systems offers modern, smart and efficient solutions in the area of process management.
 Contact our experienced subject matter experts free of charge and without obligation and receive individual advice.